lsandini/cgmsim/README.md

 4) Kickstarting the simulation

-In your linux terminal, type : __node kickstart-simulation.js__.
+Since the perlin noise generator runs automatically but only every few hours, you have to run it manually once.
+In your linux terminal, type : __node perlin.js__.

+Next, the real kickstarter, type : __node kickstart-simulation.js__.
 This will create the first 3 CGM values of 90 mg/dl or 5 mmol/l, that should get uploaded immediately to your NS website.

 5) Scheduling tasks

 In Linux, a service called __*cron*__ will execute the commands that you have specified in your settings.
 I added a __crontab.txt__ sample file to make the task easier.
 For this, in your Linux terminal, type crontab -e (and select nano or vi as your favourite text editor).
 Look at the sample file, and copy the lines in your own crontab.